 - Contribute to consensus development around the scientific base and the issues identified.

 The core project output will be a synthesis report with accompanying briefing notes for each chapter/theme.
-These outputs will communicate clearly the evidence on flows and drivers of the global phosphorus cycle.
-This evidence will be used to underpin clear messages on the capacity of changes in societal behaviour to transform governance of phosphorus from local to global scales.
-At the same time it will prime the international scientific and policy communities to co-develop the next steps towards a durable international process on phosphorus science support to policy.
+These outputs will communicate the evidence on flows and drivers of the global phosphorus cycle.
+This evidence will be used to underpin clear messages on the capacity of changes in societal behaviour to transform the governance of phosphorus from local to global scales.
+At the same time, it will prime the international scientific and policy communities to co-develop the next steps towards a durable international process on phosphorus science support to policy.

-We thank the following institutions for providing in-kind co-funding to the project: The China Agricultural University; The Institute of Tropical Agriculture (Kenya); Indian Institute of Soil Science; the University of Technology, Sydney (Australia); Lancaster University, (UK); Queens University, Belfast, (UK); the Centre for Ecology and Hydrology, through the International Nitrogen Management System (UK); Rothamstead Research (UK); and the University of Bristol (UK).
+We thank the following institutions for providing in-kind co-funding to the project: The China Agricultural University; The Institute of Tropical Agriculture (Kenya); Indian Institute of Soil Science; the University of Technology, Sydney (Australia); Lancaster University, (UK); Queens University, Belfast, (UK); the Centre for Ecology and Hydrology, through the International Nitrogen Management System (UK); Rothamsted Research (UK); and the University of Bristol (UK).